 Psychologist Robert Gerzon said, “Socrates believed that the purpose of human life was personal and spiritual growth.
 We are unable to grow toward greater understanding of our true nature unless we take the time to examine and reflect upon our life.
 Examining our life reveals patterns of behavior.
 Deeper contemplation yields understanding of the subconscious programming, the powerful mental software that runs our life.
 Unless we become aware of these patterns, much of our life is unconscious repetition.”

 According to Jun, “the dedication required to change our mind and behavior is the fight of our lives.”
-While I choose not to regard this commitment as the fight of my life – I do understand that my need to save face and appease my sense of psychological safety make practicing self-awareness very challenging.
+While I choose not to regard the commitment to self-understanding as the fight of my life – I do understand that the human need to save face externally and appease our fragile sense of psychological safety make practicing self-awareness very challenging.